 (December 2018 – Seasonally adjusted (yearly)

 (December 2018 – Weighted average of eight capital cities (yearly)

-Unemployment fell to 5% in December, while the Wage Price Index (WPI) and inflation (as measured by the Consumer Price Index (CPI)) remain low, with WPI recording a yearly change of 2.3% in September.
-Gross Domestic Product (GDP) has decreased to 2.8% in the 12 months to September 2018.
-Whilst it's the eighth consecutive quarter of positive growth it's lower than many economists expected.
+Unemployment decreased to 4.9% in February 2019, while the Wage Price Index (WPI) and inflation (as measured by the Consumer Price Index (CPI)) remain low, with WPI recording a yearly change of 2.3% in December 2018.
+Gross Domestic Product (GDP) has decreased to 2.3% in the 12 months to December 2018.

 Source: ABS catalogues 5206.0, 6401.0, 6202.0, 6345.0